← Back to blog

 The denominator is the dev estimate.
 How long it takes, how many people, how much complexity.
 We are asked for it explicitly, it is written down, and it is checked against reality every single week.
 If you said three days and it took six, everybody knows.

 The numerator is the product estimate.
-How much money this feature brings, how many customers it retains, how much churn it prevents.
+How much money this feature brings, how many customers it retains, how much churn it prevents, how much risk it removes.
 This is also a prediction about the future, just as uncertain as ours.
 Arguably more uncertain, because at least we can look at the code before estimating, while the market doesn't show its source.

 What symmetry would look like